Ricky Stenhouse Jr. wins longest Daytona 500 in history - NewsBreak

 “There you have it,” he replied.

-Brad Keselowski led a race-high 42 laps, but finished 22nd to drop to 0 for 14 in the race he desperately wants to win.
-He declined to speak to reporters after the race.
+Brad Keselowski led a race-high 42 laps but finished 22nd.
+He declined to speak to reporters after dropping to 0 for 14 in a race he desperately wants to win.

-The Cup Series races at Auto Club Speedway in Fontana, California, next Sunday in the final race in the track’s current configuration.
+The Cup Series races at Auto Club Speedway in Fontana, California, next Sunday in the final race of the track’s current configuration.
 It will be renovated into a short track after the race — a project that will prevent the track from hosting any racing in 2024.
 Kyle Larson won last year’s race.
-Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0